us citizens in thailand

 The Foreign business act establishes three lists of businesses.
 List 1 industries are completely off limits to foreign businesses.
 List 2 and 3 industries are open to foreigners with special approval.
 Foreign businesses who wish to engage in list 2 or list 3 activities should apply for Bureau of Investment promotion.
 Foreign owned but BOI promoted businesses are automatically granted a business licence.

-List 1- Industries Completely Prohibited to Foreign Owned Businesses
+List of Industries Completely Prohibited to Foreign Owned Businesses

 1. Newspapers, television, and radio